rajssq/rajssq/ReadMe.md

 <!-- Introdução -->
 <p align="left">
-I like exploring both frontend and backend.
+I like to always be exploring new technologies.
 I always seek to improve my skills to build complete and efficient applications.
 </p>

 <!-- Gráfico de contribuição -->